pthom/cleantype/README.md

     </tr>
 </table>

-# cleantype : Readable C++ Types and Lambda signatures / Compiler Decipherer
+# cleantype : readable C++ type introspection - Compiler Decipherer

 `cleantype`is a small header only library which offer *readable* type names, with a *consistent naming scheme accross compilers*, at *run-time* and *compile-time*.
-It can also output the *signature of lambda* functions.
+It can also output the *signature of lambda* functions, and the result type of any auto function (range-v3 anyone?).

 The included tool `ct_compiler_decipher` simplifies the template noise in your compiler output : just ` "|" (pipe)` your build tool to it.